ccxt/ccxt/wiki/Manual.md

 - contributions, pull requests and feedback appreciated
 ```

 A trade is a result of order execution.
-Note, that orders and trades have 1-n relationship: execution of 1 order may result in several trades.
+Note, that orders and trades have a one-to-many relationship: an execution of one order may result in several trades.
+However, when one order matches another opposing order, the pair of two matching orders yields one trade.
+Thus, when an order matches multiple opposing orders, this yields multiple trades, one trade per each pair of matched orders.

 ### Recent Trades